convert plugin lets you convert parts of your collection to a

 id3v23: Can be used to override the global max_bitrate: By default, the plugin does not transcode files that are already in the destination format.
 This option instead also transcodes files with high bitrates, even if they are already in the same format as the output.
 Note that this does not guarantee that all converted files will have a lower bitrate—that depends on the encoder and its configuration.
 Default: none.

-no_convert: Does not transcode items matching provided query string (see Queries).
+no_convert: Does not transcode items matching the query string provided (see Queries).
 For example, to not convert AAC or WMA formats, you can use never_convert_lossy_files: Cross-conversions between lossy codecs—such as mp3, ogg vorbis, etc.—makes little sense as they will decrease quality even further.
 If set to